seqscope/NovaScope/docs/installation/env_setup.md

 Please specify the **version** information.

-If your python environment was set up using a Python version accessed through a module, your environment depends on certain shared files from that module.
-Therefore, you must add the `python: "python/<version_information>"`  in the `envmodules` section to load the same module you initially used to establish your environment.
-But if you set up with a locally installed Python (not using module load), comment out or remove the module line `python: "python/<version_information>"`.

 ```
 envmodules:
   python: "python/<version_information>"
   gcc: "gcc/<version_information>"
   gdal: "gdal/<version_information>"
   imagemagick: "imagemagick/<version_information>"
+  #Bioinformatics: "Bioinformatics"
+  #samtools: "samtools/1.13-fwwss5n"
 ```
+* `python`: If your python environment was set up using a Python version accessed through a module, your environment depends on certain shared files from that module.
+Therefore, you must add the `python: "python/<version_information>"`  in the `envmodules` section to load the same module you initially used to establish your environment.
+But if you set up with a locally installed Python (not using `module load`), comment out or remove the module line `python: "python/<version_information>"`.
+* `Bioinformatics` and `samtools`: It is also feasible to use `envmodules` to load samtools instead of defining its path in `tools`.

 ## Reference Database

 Please list every reference database used for alignment here.
+The reference data are provided via . *TODO: add the download link*

-Ensure the reference database corresponds to the species of your input data.
+Please Ensure the reference database corresponds to the species of your input data.

 ```
 ref: